 The office offers multiple ways for patients to straighten their teeth and achieve the smile they have always wanted.
-In addition to traditional orthodontics, the practice provides the short-term orthodontic treatments Fastbraces and Invisalign.
+In addition to traditional orthodontics, the practice provides Invisalign and other short-term clear aligner solutions.

 Dr. Wilfred Miyasaki struggled with cavities as a child and wanted to become a dentist to make dental visits more comfortable for others.
 He received his undergraduate degree from the University of Oregon and graduated from Oregon Health & Science University School of Dentistry.
 Dr. Wilfred Miyasaki completes 50 to 100 hours of continuing education every year and has taken courses at the prestigious Pankey Institute and Las Vegas Institute.
 He is a fellow of the Academy of General Dentistry, fellow of the Academy of Dentistry International and the continuing education director of the Pacific Dental Study Group in Honolulu.

 Dr. Wilfred Miyasaki is deeply involved in the dental community and local community organizations.
 He has served as the chairman and director of the Hawaii Smiles For Life Charitable Foundation; is involved in various dental study groups; and supports local Boy Scout troops.